Table of Contents

 • Additional Federal Withholding - Extra withholds (if needed)

-State tax withholding (if applicable):
+For state and local tax withholding (if applicable):

-1. State of Residence - Where employee lives (determines tax jurisdiction)
+• State of Residence - Where employee lives (determines tax jurisdiction)

-2. State Filing Status - Single, Married, etc.
+• State Filing Status - Single, Married, etc.

-3. State Allowances - Number of exemptions
+• State Allowances - Number of exemptions

-4. Additional State Withholding - Extra amount (if needed)
+• Additional State Withholding - Extra amount (if needed)

-2. Local Withholding - Amount or percentage
+• Local Withholding - Amount or percentage (if applicable)

 Social Security / Tax ID